Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/overview.md

 ![Overview](../steam-embeddings-overview.png)

 The project was broken down into multiple steps, each of which is covered in its own post.
 A brief summary of each step is below.
+Each piece was implemented with Python.

 **[Part 1: Obtaining Data](../part1-obtaining-data)**